andrey-sylka/Galactic-Energy-Bazaar/README.md

 - example stack for backend authorization: mongoDB, mongoose, casl
 - if we think we could have very complicated logic for authorization, we can use casl.js for authorization on the client too.

+### TODO:

+- right now user credentials and authentication token are stored in local storage.
+It is not secure. we should move it to HTTP only cookies.
+- imtegrate authorization with backend like OAuth2
+- use PKCE for replace api-keys stored in the code that mitigates the risk of interception attacks
+- write interceptor for prevent http requests or replace it with https.

 ## Localization

 We can use localization for our application.
 We can use ngx-translate package.
 It can use loacal translation files or use backend for translation.
 We can have some languages in application codebase and if it is not exists request to the backend for translation.
 In this example i created 2 lenguages solar and magelan and change language in the header and change some texts in interface.